Danielson Framework: A Teacher's Complete Guide

 The four-level rubric helps teachers see learner progress.
 It shows growth, unlike simple pass/fail grades.
 Danielson (2013) says "Basic" teachers see what "Proficient" looks like.
 They can then aim for that level with clear goals.
 "Distinguished" is not always needed but shows top practise, says Danielson (2013).

-Moving from Proficient to Distinguished means learners take charge.
-Proficient teachers pose good questions.
-Distinguished teachers let learners create and explore their own questions.
-This aligns with metacognition and self-regulated learning research (researchers/dates).
-The aim is to shift thinking from teacher to learner.
+Moving from Proficient to Distinguished means learners take more responsibility for the thinking.
+Proficient teachers pose good questions; Distinguished practice creates conditions where learners ask, refine and explore questions themselves.
+This aligns with metacognition and self-regulated learning research (Zimmerman, 2002; Wiliam, 2011), but it still needs clear teaching, modelling and feedback.

 Danielson's Framework guides teaching observations.
 Learners reflect on their own practise.
 Schools use the Framework for professional learning (Danielson, 2007).